XavierJiezou/KTDA/README.md

 ## Training

-### Step 1: Download and Convert Weights

-1. Download pretrained weights of vision foundation models

-You can download the pretrained weights from the [hugging face](https://huggingface.co/XavierJiezou/ktda-models).

-### Step 2: Modify the Configuration File
+### Step 1: Modify the Configuration File

-After downloading the backbone network weights, make sure to correctly specify the path to the configuration file within your config settings.
+After downloading the backbone network weights from [Hugging Face](https://huggingface.co/XavierJiezou/ktda-models), make sure to correctly specify the path to the configuration file within your config settings.

 For example: